 NSF Green Bank Observatory is excited to host this workshop for Science teachers, thanks to the generous support provided to the observatory and the American Philosophical Society by the Chair and CEO of United Therapeutics, Inc., Dr. Martine Rothblatt.

-The Bloomberg funds are named in honor of Dr. Baruch Blumberg, Nobel Laureate, first Director of the NASA Astrobiology Institute, and President of the American Philosophical Society from 2005 until 2011.
+The Blumberg funds are named in honor of Dr. Baruch Blumberg, Nobel Laureate, first Director of the NASA Astrobiology Institute, and President of the American Philosophical Society from 2005 until 2011.
 Dr. Blumberg was also Chair of United Therapeutics’s (Unither’s) corporate parent’s Scientific Advisory Board.